rknell/rebellion-rum-models/models_documentation.md

 /// including the still used, LALs measurements, and any notes taken during the process.
 /// The record's ObjectId serves as the charge number, using its timestamp for sequential tracking.
 @JsonSerializable()
-class DistillationRecordModel with DatabaseSerializable {
+class DistillationRecordModel extends DatabaseSerializable {
-  /// MongoDB document ID (also serves as charge number via timestamp)
-  @JsonKey(name: '_id')
-  @ObjectIdConverter()
-  final ObjectId id;

   /// The still used for this distillation run
   String stillUsed;